Rockbot Business Glossary

 | Counting Contracted ARR as revenue | Only Consumed ARR is recognized revenue | Contracted is commitment; Consumed is actuals |

-System of Record vs. Source of Truth
+System of Record vs. Source of Truth — Where data is created vs. where it's accessed

 These terms are often conflated but serve different purposes in Rockbot's architecture.